mailcow/mailcow-blog/content/posts/2022/release-2022-11a/index.en.md

 **Moohoo everyone!**

-Due to the 2022-11a update, here are the changelogs of the 2022-11a update and the changes of the major version (2022-11).
+Due to the <del>2022-11a</del> 2022-11b update, here are the changelogs of the <del>2022-11a</del> 2022-11b update and the changes of the major version (2022-11).

+> *We´ve released 2022-11b already!*

 <!--more-->

+### Stable changes (stable Branch 2022-11b)

++ CalDav connections on MacOS should now work again.
+New SOGo image version (in the docker-compose.yml): 1.113.
++ Some users could no longer use update.sh because the DNS lookup timeout was too low.
+This was increased from 3 to 6! <br>*Note: A reasonable and fast DNS resolution is essential for a mail server!*

+You can find more information and the exact PRs on GitHub: https://github.com/mailcow/mailcow-dockerized/releases/tag/2022-11b

+### Stable changes (stable Branch 2022-11a)

++ The IMAPSYNC jobs are no longer automatically deactivated if the server to be fetched is not available or the credentials are incorrect.
+New image version of Dovecot (in the docker-compose.yml): 1.21.
++ Translation corrections were also made.

+You can find more information and the exact PRs on GitHub: https://github.com/mailcow/mailcow-dockerized/releases/tag/2022-11a

 ### Stable changes (stable Branch 2022-11)